qrzn23/min/wip/magick/content.md

 2. You must wear no garments that interfere with the posture in any of these experiments.

 3. The first position : (The God).
-Sit in a chair ; head up, back straight, knees together, hands on knees, eyes closed.
+Sit in a chair; head up, back straight, knees together, hands on knees, eyes closed.

 4. The second position : (The Dragon).
 Kneel; buttocks